 The purpose of the Middle East and North Africa Advisory Council (MENAAC) is to: (1) advise the AACSB Board of Directors and staff on key issues and challenges, and assist in setting priorities related to business education and AACSB’s activities and engagement in the MENA context; (2) enhance AACSB’s ability to understand and serve the quality improvement needs of business schools in the Middle East and North Africa; (3) provide guidance to the Board of Directors and staff in designing and implementing a strategic plan for AACSB’s mission in the region, and in creating metrics to evaluate progress; (4) assist the staff in the identification and planning of AACSB programming and new service development to meet the needs of MENA business schools; and (5) recommend candidates for AACSB governance roles thereby increasing the representation and engagement of schools from the MENA region.

-MENAAC’s work will be driven by the five opportunities of the Collective Vision for Business Education:
+MENAAC’s work will be driven by the five opportunities of a Collective Vision for Business Education:

-Council members are invited to bring their perspectives, expertise and insights to discussions as MENAAC seeks to improve business education worldwide and to engage with the AACSB network in matters of mutual interest for mutual advantage.
+Council members are invited to bring their perspectives, expertise and insights to discussions as the Council seeks to improve business education worldwide and to engage with the AACSB network in matters of mutual interest for mutual advantage.

 No later than May 1, the Board Vice Chair-Chair Elect (who shall preside as Board Chair during the year for which the appointments are made), or his or her designated representative, invites suggestions for the members of MENAAC for the next fiscal year beginning July 1.
 Members of the Board of Directors, current MENAAC members, and AACSB staff are encouraged to submit names of possible candidates.
 Recommendations are due to the Board Vice Chair-Chair Elect within 14 days of the request.